 For long there has been a perception that Android is for the poor while iOS for the rich.
 The vast difference between the pricing of both device type is enough to help locate their respective stronghold areas in any region.

 Here is an interesting survey in this regard.
 In 2014, Business Insider, monitoring the origin of tweets in New York metropolis, found that tweets coming from Manhattan (where median income is $67,000 a year) were sent using iPhones while those from Newark( median income $17,000 a year) using Android phones.

 This difference can be witnessed over larger geographies like country, region and continent as well, as we have checked in the picture 1. iPhone dominates in countries with higher per capita income while Android does the same in the reverse situation.
 Interpretation?
 Business heads have to keep in mind the socio-economic status of the target audience.
 For instance, if you are into the real-estate industry, you are likely to get a better response from your iOS app than the Android one.
 I would beg apology from Android users.
 I didn't want to say that Android users can't afford to buy a home or ranch.

 The number of app downloads and in-app pageviews may go higher at times but not the conversion.
 Experts and their stats often give iOS an edge over Android in the battle of conversion and app monetization.
 Refer to the last year's Black Friday sale stats across Android and iOS.

 Image Courtesy: Business Insider

 What does it mean in layman term?
-The probability of in-app purchas is higher on iOS than on Android.
-The reason they cite is again the same: iOS users are affluent and they are likely to make purchase.
+The probability of an in-app purchase is higher on iOS than on Android.
+The reason they cite is again the same: iOS users are affluent and they are likely to make the purchase.
 However, at Root Info Solutions, our Android app developers are not ready to buy this claim.
-We believe that adhering to the best Android app development practices, companies can help their clients to achieve higher conversion rate burying issues like shopping cart abandonment, app abandonment and customer dissatisfaction.
+We believe that adhering to the best Android app development practices, companies can help their clients to achieve higher conversion rate burying issues like shopping cart abandonment, app abandonment, and customer dissatisfaction.